Verified Secure Compilation for Mixed-Sensitivity Concurrent Programs: Noninterference and its refinement for mixed-sensitivity concurrent programs

 When dropped from each of the names of the properties ``$\ComSecure$'' and ``$\SysSecure$'' soon to be introduced, $\INITparam$ and $\BISIMREQSparam$ default to $\AlwaysTrue$; in that case, the definitions of those properties will then simplify to their original versions as presented in \citet{Murray_SPR_16,Sison_Murray_19}.

 The per-thread security property is then as follows:

 \begin{definition} [Per-thread compositional security, with $\INITparam, \BISIMREQSparam$ requirements] \end{definition}

 We have proved in Isabelle/HOL that the compositionality theorem of \citet{Murray_SPR_16} holds regardless of the $\INITparam, \BISIMREQSparam$ chosen--- in short, the $\INITparam$ condition relaxes the goal sufficiently to relax each of its assumptions the same way, and the $\BISIMREQSparam$ requirement only strengthens its assumptions.
-Subject to some ``sound mode use'' side conditions (to be discussed soon), it gives us that the parallel composition $\cms \oftype (\Tps \times (\Mode \Rightarrow \Var\ \set))\ \listtype$ of $\ComSecure$ program threads will itself be a concurrent program that enforces ``$\SysSecure$'', a system-wide value-dependent noninterference property:
+Subject to some ``sound mode use'' side conditions (to be discussed soon), it gives us that the parallel composition $\cms \oftype (\Tps \times (\Mode \Rightarrow \Var\ \set))\ \listtype$ of $\ComSecure$ program threads will itself be a concurrent program that enforces ``$\SysSecure$'', a system-wide value-dependent noninterference property.
+Here, the $\toSet$ operator returns the set of all the elements in a given list:

 \begin{restatable} [Compositionality of $\ComSecureParam{\INITparam}{\BISIMREQSparam}$] {theorem} {thmcomsecurecomposes} \end{restatable}

 We first introduce the elements of this whole-system property ``$\SysSecure$'', before defining it formally (to follow, in \autoref{def:sys-secure}).